copperspice/cs_mingw_w64/README.md

  * base32 - Encode/Decode text from a file or standard input to base32
  * base64 - Encode/Decode text from a file or standard input to base64
  * chmod - Changes file permissions [^1]
+ * cmp - Compare contents of files
  * cp - Copy files
+ * diff - Compares two files and outputs the differences
+ * diff3 - Compares three files and outputs the differences
  * dircolors - Configure the color output of ls
  * ln - Creates a hard link to a file
  * lzcmp - Compare contents of compressed files